Face Lift / Chin Lift in Dubai

 Although the incisions made for a facelift are hidden back in your hairline, it does nothing to correct the visible signs of ageing in the upper face.
 A facelift provides an overall lift to the lower third of your face by tightening loose skin in the jowls, neck, and jaw line.

 A facelift alone will not remove forehead wrinkles, crow’s feet, bags under your eyes or a deep wrinkle at the fold between your cheek and your lips.
-These areas can, however, be treated at the same time as your facelift with eyelid surgery, brow lift or fat transfer.
-During your initial consultation, your surgeon will discuss your particular condition, your expectations, and the probable outcome of your various
+These areas can, however, be treated at the same time as your facelift with eyelid surgery, brow lift, chin lift, or fat transfer.
+During your initial consultation, your surgeon will discuss your particular condition, your expectations, and the probable outcome of your various cosmetic procedures.

 The doctor will explain the surgical plan feature by feature.
 Some trouble spots can be improved but not eliminated.
 Forehead lines, crow’s feet, and creases around the nose and mouth can be softened, for example, but not removed altogether.
 Fine wrinkles can, however, be treated with a chemical face peel after the area has healed.